kubealex/k8s-mediaserver-operator/README.md

 [Transmission](https://transmissionbt.com/ "Transmission") - A fast, easy and reliable torrent client.

+[Sabnzbd](https://sabnzbd.org/ "Sabnzbd) - A free and easy binary newsreader.

-All the container images used by the operator are from [linuxserver](https://github.com/linuxserver) - [linuxserver.io](https://www.linuxserver.io/ "linuxserver.io")
+All container images used by the operator are from [linuxserver](https://github.com/linuxserver) - [linuxserver.io](https://www.linuxserver.io/ "linuxserver.io")

 ## Introduction